ruben2020/codequery/README.md

 * Fix bugs (see Issues tab)
 * Update translations (Deutsch, Francais, Japanese etc.)
 * Port to other platforms
-* Write plugins for Vim, emacs, eclipse, Notepad++ etc.
+* Write plugins for emacs, eclipse, Notepad++ etc.
 * Write a web-based interface to CodeQuery's database
 * Add support for other languages e.g. Javascript